chamanbravo/charmcli/README.md

     <em>Charmcli, build great CLIs.
 Easy to code.
 Based on Python type hints.</em>
 </p>

+---

-Charmcli is a library for building <abbr title="command line interface, programs executed from a terminal">CLI</abbr> applications that users will **love using** and developers will **love creating**.
-Based on Python type hints.
+Charmcli is a library for building command-line (CLI) apps that are both fun to use and easy to build.
+It’s powered by Python type hints.

 The key features are:

 - **Intuitive to write**: Great editor support. <abbr title="also known as auto-complete, autocompletion, IntelliSense">Completion</abbr> everywhere.
 Less time debugging.
 Designed to be easy to use and learn.
 Less time reading docs.
-- **Easy to use**: It's easy to use for the final users.
-Automatic help, and automatic completion for all shells.
-- **Short**: Minimize code duplication.
-Multiple features from each parameter declaration.
-Fewer bugs.
+- **Easy to use**: Automatically adds help messages, commands and args based on type annotation.
+- **Less code**: Avoid repeating yourself.
+One line of code can do a lot.
+Fewer mistakes.
 - **Quick setup**: You can integrate it into your app almost instantly.
 - **Grow large**: Grow in complexity as much as you want, create arbitrarily complex trees of commands and groups of subcommands, with options and arguments.